phueb/Zorro/README.md

 Sentences are created using templates, filled with words from custom, human-curated word lists.
 There are 4 phenomena, each consisting of a set of paradigms:
-1. subject-verb agreement: across 0, 1, or 2 adjectives
-2. demonstrative-subject agreement: across prepositional phrase, or relative clause; in 1 or 2 verb question
+1. determiner-subject agreement: across prepositional phrase, or relative clause; in 1 or 2 verb question
-3. irregular verb: active voice, passive voice
-4. quantifiers: existential there, superlative
+2. subject-verb agreement: across 0, 1, or 2 adjectives
+3. anaphor agreement: gender
+4. argument structure: dropped arguments, swapped arguments, transitive
+5. binding: principle A
+6. case: subjective pronoun  (not in BLiMP)
+7. ellipsis: N-bar
-5. filler-gap: wh-question object, or subject
+8. filler-gap: wh-question object, or subject
+9. irregular: verb
-5. island-effects: adjunct, coordinate_structure_constraint
+10. island-effects: adjunct, coordinate_structure_constraint
+11. local attractor: in question with auxiliary (not in BLiMP)
+12. NPI licensing: "only" licensor
+13. quantifiers: existential there, superlative

 ## How words were chosen